Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 Why create an online course?

-- To share your expertise, experience, or passion with the world.
-Whether you’re starting with an email list or social media following or not, creating an online course can be a great way to share your expertise, experience, or passions.
-It’s a great way to bring people together to master something interesting.
+• To share your expertise, experience, or passion with the world.
+Maybe you have an email list or a social following.
+Maybe not.
+But either way, creating an online course is a fantastic outlet for bringing people together to master something interesting.

 Secrets of a successful online course